sps014/FFmpegBlazor/README.md

 ##### Video Tutorial : [Link](https://www.youtube.com/watch?v=5L4utDgFAAg) Credit Dev Express

-#### Roadmap for .NET 9
-* Exploring to reduce extra configuration steps aka no longer need to add Wasm headers to run app locally.
-* Robust integration with .NET 9 wasm threads and possibilty to use newer JSInterop API.

 ### Installation

 Download package via  [Nuget](https://www.nuget.org/packages/FFmpegBlazor/)  or DotNet CLI and you are good to go , no extra configuration required.